2004 Pop Secret 500

 The first fall race at California Speedway would be held on Labor Day weekend, bumping the Mountain Dew Southern 500 off as part of the 2004 NASCAR Realignment.
 Brian Vickers won the pole.
 Portions of this race were filmed for the 2005 film Herbie: Fully Loaded.
-Rookie Kasey Kahne got his fifth second-place finish of the season.
-And this was the first NASCAR Cup Series Start for J.J.
+Rookie Kasey Kahne got his fifth 2nd-place finish of the season.
+This was the NASCAR Cup Series debut for J.J.
 Yeley.